This Thing is currently under moderation: due to a DMCA request.

 Upgrade this Thing with Thingiverse Apps

 Tintin Moonship by garagemfablab is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure garagemfablab would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure garagemfablab would love to see what you've printed.
+Please document your print and share a Make with the community.